micro/services/README.md

 ## Hosting

-Micro Services are hosted on [M3O](https://m3o.com) as programmable building blocks.
+Micro Services are hosted on [M3O](https://m3o.com) as serverless building blocks.

 M3O converts protobuf to openapi specs and generates clients for the hosted services.